dwachtell/Competing-Tube-Tilt-2/README.md

     * Filename = 'pInfo_TubeTilt'_Year-Month-Day-Hour-Minute-TimeZoneOffset-UniqueID
 - `data/raw` contains the raw csv output from each experiment
 - `data/respMats/` contains the csv response matricies for each subject
+-  `data/settings/` contains a json file which contains the timeline for the experiment.
+Not intended for data analysis, ultimately only for use during final steps of analysis to confirm that each subject performed the same experiment.

 ## [`/Docs/`](https://github.com/dwachtell/Competing-Tube-Tilt-2/tree/master/docs)
 - Contains the pdf consent form that is available during the experiment